EVL implements the classic Dijkstra semaphore construct, with an API close to the POSIX specification for the basic operations.

 The in-memory semaphore descriptor constructed by either evl_create_sem() or evl_open_sem(), or statically built with EVL_SEM_INITIALIZER.
 In the latter case, an implicit call to evl_create_sem() for sem is issued before a wait is attempted, which may trigger a transition to the in-band execution mode for the caller.

-evl_tryget_sem() returns zero on success.
-Otherwise, a negated error code may be returned if:
+• evl_tryget_sem() returns zero on success.
+Otherwise, one of the following negated error code may be returned:

 -EAGAIN sem count value is zero or negative at the time of the call.